Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/Full dark theme/README.md

 It will also turn dark the autocomplete popups (mostly a side-effect) userChrome.css is also the file that enables loading of external (placed in the chrome folder) .css and .js files through the use of `userChrome.xml` (such as `scrollbars.as.css` or `MultiRowTabLiteforFx.uc.js`).

+The userChrome file inside `Dark theme + CSS tweaks userchrome` just adds a few CSS changes to make the megabar stop resizing, hide some context menu items that I personally don't use or see much use to them (like send tab to device). **It's not suposed to be used if you aren't going to edit it to suit your workflow**.

 ## The userContent.css file

 The userContent file will turn dark all the `about:about` pages.